-Cloud computing, or “Cloud” as it is becoming known, is a new choice of IT platform for lawyers in the UK and, indeed, around the world, with firms moving their IT processing and data, to servers which are located outside their own law offices.
+Cloud computing is a new choice of IT platform for lawyers in the UK.
+Firms are moving their IT processing and data, to servers which are located outside their own law offices.
 For many of these law firms, Cloud has been an appropriate choice for them because it is a flexible and affordable alternative to traditional or ‘on premise’ server and desktop-based platforms.

 Despite these benefits and the continued growth of cloud computing both in the business and legal worlds, there are still concerns that the adoption of cloud technology by law firms in the UK may bring with it security, confidentiality and data protection issues.
 These concerns are indeed justified if cloud computing is not implemented under expert IT guidance, particularly where the firm has no in-house IT support.
 Nevertheless when addressed properly, these concerns can be alleviated.

 From a security perspective, all of the firm’s data should be secured from any threats of unauthorised access in every way possible.
 For this purpose, great attention should be given to passwords, as your firm’s network, whether this is held physically on premise or virtually in the Cloud, is only as secure as the weakest password.